bytes0xcr6/15Days15Projects-JS/README.md

-# Here you will find most of the JavaScript projects that I have created.
+# Here you will find...
+<p>most of the JavaScript projects that I have created using just vanilla JavaScript.</p>